-- 9) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 10) Evacuate the system and charge it with refrigerant.
-See the charge label in the machine compartment for the required refrigerant charge. - 11) Replace the panels in their correct positions. - 12) Turn on the power supply.
+- 9) Use an electronic leak detector or soap bubbles to check for leaks.
+Add a trace of refrigerant to the system (if using an electronic leak detector), and then raise the pressure using nitrogen gas (140 PSIG).
+DO NOT use R-404A as a mixture with pressurized air for leak testing. - 10) Evacuate the system and charge it with refrigerant.
+See the rating label inside the icemaker for the required refrigerant charge. - 11) Replace the panels in their correct positions. - 12) Turn on the power supply.

-K. Removal and Replacement of Thermistor
+I. Removal and Replacement of Thermistor

 - 1. Fragile, handle very carefully. - 2.
 Always use a recommended sealant (High Thermal Conductive Type), Model KE4560RTV manufactured by SHINETSU SILICONE, Part Code 60Y000-11, or Part Code 4A0683-01 equivalent. - 3.
 Always use a recommended foam insulation (Non-absorbent Type) or equivalent. - 4.
-Do not shorten or cut the thermistor leads when installing. - 1) Turn off the power supply. - 2) Remove the panels. - 3) Remove the control box cover. - 4) Disconnect the thermistor leads from the K3 connector on the control board. - 5) Remove the plastic cable ties, foam insulation, thermistor holder and thermistor.
-See Fig. 2. - 6) Scrape away the old sealant on the thermistor holder and the suction pipe. - 7) Wipe off moisture or condensation on the suction pipe. - 8) Smoothly apply recommended sealant (KE4560RTV, Part Code 60Y000-11 or 4A0683-01) to the thermistor holder concave. - 9) Attach the new thermistor to the suction pipe in the same position as the previous thermistor.
+Do not shorten or cut the thermistor leads when installing. - 1) Turn off the power supply. - 2) Remove the panels. - 3) Remove the control box cover. - 4) Disconnect the thermistor leads from the K3 connector on the control board. - 5) Remove the plastic cable ties, foam insulation, thermistor holder, and thermistor.
+See Fig. 2. - 6) Scrape away the old sealant on the thermistor holder and the suction pipe. - 7) Wipe off moisture or condensation on the suction pipe.

+- 8) Smoothly apply recommended sealant (KE4560RTV, Part Code 60Y000-11 or 4A0683-01) to the thermistor holder concave. - 9) Attach the new thermistor to the suction pipe in the same position as the previous thermistor.
 Be very careful to prevent damage to the leads.
-Secure it using the thermistor holder and recommended foam insulation. - 10) Secure the insulation using the plastic cable ties. - 11) Connect the thermistor leads through the bushing of the control box to the K3 connector on the control board. - Note: Do not cut the leads of the thermistor while installing it. - 12) Replace the control box cover and the panels in their correct positions. - 13) Turn on the power supply.
+Secure it using the thermistor holder and recommended foam insulation. - 10) Secure the insulation using the plastic cable ties. - Connect the thermistor leads through the bushing of the control box to the K3 connector on the control board.
+Note: Do not cut the leads of the thermistor while installing it.

+- 12) Replace the control box cover and the panels in their correct positions. - 13) Turn on the power supply.